How to groom eyebrows at home

-You don't have to hit up a salon to get brows that wow.
-These tricks and tools can help you do it yourself in no time.
+People don't have to hit up a salon to get brows that wow.
+These tricks and tools can help everyone do it themselves in no time.

-Eyebrows set the shape of your face, framing those gorgeous eyes and lashes.
-A little tweak, and you can go from natural to bold.
+Eyebrows set the shape of the face, framing those gorgeous eyes and lashes.
+A little tweak, and someone can go from natural to bold.

-Luckily, it's pretty easy to learn how to do your eyebrows at home.
-Sure, finding the right shape, tool and method for your brows can be tricky.
-But with a few wise words from makeup professionals, you can get yourself to an eyebrow-raising look in no time.
+Luckily, it's pretty easy to learn how to groom eyebrows at home.
+Sure, finding the right shape, tool and method for brows can be tricky.
+But with a few wise words from makeup professionals, anyone can get great-looking brows in no time.

 En este artículo: